react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/00 Quick Start/Testing.md

 ### Testing the Drag and Drop Interaction

-If you want to test the whole interaction, and not just the individual component rendering, you should use the [test backend](/docs/backends/test). **The test backend does not require the DOM** so you can also use it with [`ReactShallowRenderer`](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) just fine.
+If you want to test the whole interaction, and not only the individual component rendering, you should use the [test backend](/docs/backends/test). **The test backend does not require the DOM** so you can also use it with [`ReactShallowRenderer`](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering).

 This is currently the least documented part of React DnD because it exposes the underlying concepts from the [DnD Core](https://github.com/react-dnd/dnd-core), the library powering React DnD inside.
 You can learn more about the test backend and its methods from the [DnD Core tests](https://github.com/react-dnd/dnd-core/tree/v1.1.0/src/__tests__).